akhikhl/multiproject-git-gradle/README.md

 where ProjectA and ProjectB must designate existing subfolders of the current folder.

 **Effect:** when you run "gradle build", multiproject-git-gradle will consequently build each project specified in multiproject configuration.

-###Configuring project dependencies
+###Configuring inter-project dependencies

-You can specify inter-project dependencies:
+You can specify inter-project dependencies the following way:

 ```groovy
 multiproject {